Big January Giveaway - Click Here For More Details

 - Budget well in advance - By researching the currency and general costs of the country you visit, you'll be able to estimate how much you are likely to spend.
 You can then ensure that you have extra funds available in case any problems occur.

 - Protect your Tech - Your phone will probably be your life-line while abroad, so insuring this and any other gadgets against loss and theft is a smart move.
 Check out our Platinum level policies which now have gadget cover included

 Can you travel by yourself at the age of 17?

-Most airlines will consider travellers between the ages of 5-12 years old as "unaccompanied minors" and will require a small fee for mandatory supervision of the child, as well as a letter of consent from the parent or responsible adult.
-Above the age of 12, this is not necessary, unless the parent specifically requests the service.
+Most airlines will consider travellers between the ages of 5-12 years old as "unaccompanied minors" and sometimes requires a small fee for mandatory supervision of the child, as well as a letter of consent from the parent or responsible adult.
+Above the age of 12 this is usually unnecessary, unless the parent specifically requests the service.
 At 17 years of age, it's possible to travel as independently as an adult traveller.
+We always advise you to double check with the airline you're flying with

 How to save money for travel as a student

 As a young person, it's unlikely that you'll have a huge amount of cash coming in each month.
-Unless you have rich parents who'll pay for your trip, you're going to need to be a bit smart about saving your cash.
+Unless you have savings or have had some help funding your trip, you're going to need to be a bit smart about saving your cash.
 Here are some top tips for getting together enough funds for that trip of a lifetime.